2IO75-group-34/reports/minutes.md

 Maintained by: Amir Nurmukhambetov (1930907)

+## Twelfth Meeting [17 May 2024]

+Todays meeting Eusebiu and Alexia got sick so they worked online.

+We met up with Georgi and we have discussed how the project is going.

+Joep also worked from home, but he created a 3D printed piece that can be attached on servos in addition allows fitcher technic pieces to also connect.
+Joep and Balint got NFC functionality working, with readable / writable NFC stickers.
+Last thing to do is to port libraries that work on Arduino boards to Raspberry Pi board.
+    - We may actually not need to port anything, and just have the arduino board connected to raspberry pi. (this may be a more easier way, but indoing so requires proper communication between boards)

+Ibrahim worked on Unity part, currently he designs a digital version of the current physical version. (due to constant redesigns + custom non fitcher technic parts, the 3D model can become outdated)

+Amir (me) worked on physical robot.
+There is a potential redesign for the robot, where the middle conveyer belt can be removed, but the last conveyer belt can be extended more.
+This way the last conveyer belt has light sensor and servos to push things into buckets.
+This major redesign requires some thought, as it possible that it might hit the height limit of the robot.
+In addition we must clarify how the other team should receive the pieces.

+At the last hour we have started working on presentation.

 ## Eleventh Meeting [16 May 2024]

 In the morning, Balint, Amir (me), Eusebiu went to item shop to gather missing parts.
 While waiting in the line, Amir (me) fleshed out documentations.